-However, Ken Hitchcock got to the stage at the Encore Theater on Wednesday to collect his first coach of the year award in a NHL career that dates back 17 years because he forgot about history and his age and instead dedicated himself to becoming more in tune and current with today's youth.
+However, Ken Hitchcock got to the stage at the Encore Theater on Wednesday to collect his first coach of the year award in a NHL career that dates back 17 years because he forgot about history and his age to instead dedicated himself to becoming more in tune and current with today's youth.

 Without intensely studying the ins and outs and intricacies of Generation Y, Hitchcock isn't so sure he would have been able to relate to the St. Louis Blues, a team that has an average age of 27.2.
 If he couldn't relate, there's no way the Blues would have gone 43-15-11 under Hitchcock after he took over for Davis Payne on Nov.
 6.

 "I know the Xs and Os, but I study people.
 I pride myself in studying people," Hitchcock said at the 2012 NHL Awards show at the Wynn Las Vegas.
 "I've worked hard at my craft.
 I just don't go into coach's clinics and look at Xs and Os and power play and penalty killing.
-I got to millennial seminars for kids.
+I go to millennial seminars for kids.
 I talk to junior coaches all the time and get updated on when the changes are there.
 I talk to military people who have cadets going through the same issues that our kids are.
 I study people and I pride myself in staying current."

 Hitchcock went on to say that he likes the music that today's young people listen to.
 He said he watches Paladia TV, a high definition channel showcasing the best music of today's generation, for four to five hours a day.

 "The players laugh like crazy," Hitchcock said, "but I love that channel."